Loading...

 You may also need:

-• A Temporary Resident Visa (depending on your nationality)
+• A Temporary Resident Visa (based on nationality)

 • A medical exam

-• A letter of invitation from a Canadian citizen or permanent resident of Canada who lives in Canada.
+• A letter of invitation from a Canadian resident

 Inadmissibility